nlacslab/kazdet/README.md

 ### References

-<a name="ref01"></a> 1.
-Makazhanov, A., Sultangazina, A., Makhambetov, O. and Yessenbayev, Z., 2015.
+<a name="ref01"></a> \[1\] Makazhanov, A., Sultangazina, A., Makhambetov, O. and Yessenbayev, Z., 2015.
 Syntactic annotation of Kazakh: Following the universal dependencies guidelines.
 A report.
 In proceedings of the 3rd International Conference on Turkic Languages Processing (TurkLang 2015), Kazan, Tatarstan (pp. 338-350).

+<a name="ref02"></a> \[2\] O. Makhambetov, A. Makazhanov, I. Sabyrgaliyev, Zh.
+Yessenbayev.
+"Data-driven morphological analysis and disambiguation for Kazakh".
+InInternational Conference on Intelligent Text Processing and Computational Linguistics 2015, pp. 151-163.